petervtzand/bb-asgmt-2/README.md

 # Idea
 ## Service A
-Service A takes in a yaml file with a given datastructure (file_name & columns).
+Service A takes in a yaml file with a given datastructure (table_name & columns).
 Then this datastructure is saved in redis.
 This service is an Elixir Phoenix application, which uses redis.

 ## Service B
 This service reads the datastructure from redis.
 With this information it can process API http endpoints (`/api/<model_name>`) to query the instances from the database.
 This route will also get the column names from redis and queries only those columns